ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 I am making this tutorial to help non-python users in my lab group understand the very basic priniciples and algorithms behind machine learning and data analysis, however everyone is welcome to follow along and learn.

-This tutorial assumes you have Tensorflow-GPU, Python (v3.6), and iPython installed on your machine.
+This tutorial assumes you have Tensorflow-GPU, Python (v3.6), and iPython (Anaconda) installed on your machine.